amir-hojjati/BuildingAPI/README.md

 ### API Endpoints

-POST /create-project: Create a new project with building limits and height plateus.
+POST /create-project: Create a new project with building limits (required) and height plateus (required), calculate the splits, and store everything.
+Every project starts with version 1.

-PUT /update-project: Update an existing project with a new building limit or height plateaus, or both.
+PUT /update-project: Update an existing project with a new building limit or new height plateaus, or both.
+Normally, the user needs to choose a project, and fetch an existing version of height_plateaus and building_limits (that include a version number), make modification to either of them or both, and send the modified entity to the endpoint (version will be incremented automatically, so no need to change it).

 DELETE /delete-project: Delete a project and all its data.

-GET /building-limits/{project_id}: Retrieve building limits for a project.
+GET /building-limits/{project_id}: Retrieve versioned building limits for a project.

-GET /height-plateaus/{project_id}: Retrieve height plateaus for a project.
+GET /height-plateaus/{project_id}: Retrieve versioned height plateaus for a project.

 GET /split-building-limits/{project_id}: Retrieve split building limits for a project.

 ### Assumptions
-- The height plateaus should at least cover the building limit area.
-They can be bigger in which case: area(building_limit) < sum(area(heigh_plateaus)) , but they shouldn’t be smaller.
+- The height plateaus should at least cover the building limit area, with no gaps.
+They can be bigger, in which case: area(building_limit) < sum(area(heigh_plateaus)) , but they shouldn’t be smaller.

 - There can be multiple building limits and multiple height plateaus.

-- There shouldn’t be an overlap and/or gaps between height plateaus.
+- There shouldn’t be an overlap between height plateaus.
 If there are, respond with error.

 - Concurrency will be handled using optimistic locking.
 Read is always permissible, update is permissible if there was no change since last read.